Five things Samsung fixed for its next folding phone, the Galaxy Z Fold2

 5. An endorsement from BTS

 Samsung pitched the first Fold as an ultra-premium device, but its style and marketing always felt more senior-executive than hip.
-At Wednesday’s event, Samsung had K-pop superstars BTS as “brand ambassadors” do an unboxing and play with the Z Fold2, an endorsement that set the fans abuzz.
+At Wednesday’s event, Samsung had K-pop superstars from the band BTS as “brand ambassadors” do an unboxing and play with the Z Fold2, an endorsement that set fans abuzz.
 “This is so cool,” said BTS member Jungkook.

-And one big question mark: the price
+And one big question mark: The price

 In an effort to extend the drama — or perhaps dull the sticker shock — Samsung won’t say the price of the Z Fold2 until Sept.
 1, when it also announces other technical specifications and starts taking preorders.
 Spending $2,000 on a smartphone still feels like too much to me.